Villgraten Mountains: Location

 The Villgraten Mountains lie mainly in Austria, in the state of Tyrol, with a smaller element in Italy in the province of South Tyrol, in the region of Trentino-South Tyrol.

 They are located in the south of the High Tauern.
 Lienz, the regional capital of East Tyrol, is on the eastern side of the mountain range.
 Olang in the Puster Valley is located on the western side.
 Their name comes from the Villgraten Valley (Villgratental), which runs up into the mountains from the south.

-The Villgraten Mountains are a peaceful backwater in many respects.
-There are no spectacular mountain peaks nor any comprehensive access with cable cars and roads.
-By contrast, the mountain hiker and nature lover can still find peace and quiet and enjoy nature in these mountains.
+The Villgraten Mountains remain largely undeveloped, with minimal access via cable cars and roads.
 The range is well known for a host of picturesquely situated mountain lakes, its rich plant life and the still relatively intact alpine pastures (Almmähder).
 The eponymous Villgraten Valley and its neighbour, the Gsies Valley to the west, are a ski touring paradise in winter.

 Name

 Range

 The range was formally designated as the Villgraten Mountains (Villgratner Berge or Villgrater Berge) in the AVE, the Alpine Club classification of the Eastern Alps in 1984.
 This term is also used by the publisher, Bergverlag Rudolf Rother, the publishing house with the widest coverage of the Eastern Alps.
 On many maps, however, they are called the Defereggen Mountains (Defereggengebirge) or Gsies Mountains (Gsieser Berge).

 The Defereggen Valley is located on the northern edge of the mountain group.
 North of the valley is the Venediger Group.
 The Villgraten Valley, by contrast, is located entirely within the Villgraten Mountains.
 Consequently, the mountains are undoubtedly more logically named after this valley than after the Defereggental.
 In older classification systems of the Eastern Alps the Lasörling Group, north of the Defereggental, was counted as part of the Defereggen range.
 In earlier times the Defereggen Valley would have been a suitable source of the name.
 Under the AVE, however, the Lasörling Group now belongs clearly to the Venediger Group.

 Following the enforced annexation of South Tyrol after the First World War, the western part of the Villgraten Mountains ended up politically as part of Italy and was officially renamed the Monti di Casies.
 This was not a historically derived regional name, but a translation by Ettore Tolomei.
 German-speaking South Tyrolese frequently call them the Gsies Mountains (Gsieser Berge).

 The term Villgraten Mountains is also historically and formally correct in referring to the entire mountain chain between the Hochstein east of Lienz and the Staller Saddle.
 Some maps use the name Defereggen Mountains (Defereggengebirge) for the eastern portion that lies within Austria, whilst labelling them the Gsieser Berge/Monti di Casies in the western portion that lies in Italy.